bsde1234/refire/README.md

 `store` is your Redux store instance, remember to include `firebaseReducer` in your Redux reducer function, see the **Usage example** below.

 `databaseURL` (optional) you can override default `projectId.firebaseio.com` url by setting `databaseURL`, pass the whole url.

-`serviceAccount` (optional) is only for server-side usage, see [Add Firebase to your Server](https://firebase.google.com/docs/server/setup) for instructions.

 `name` (optional) unique identifier for this instance, defaults to `[DEFAULT]`.